Employment Rights Bill - Fire and Rehire

 What you need to do

-Strengthen employee engagement.
-A collaborative workforce is more likely to accept change.
-Consider how relationships with unions or employee representatives can be improved and how trust and communication can be built.
+• Strengthen employee engagement.
+A more cooperative workforce is more likely to accept changes.
+Review your relationship with unions and other employee representatives and look for opportunities to build trust and improve communication.

 How Bhayani Law can help you